apache/pulsar/site2/docs/developing-binary-protocol.md

 | `broker_timestamp` | Optional        | The timestamp when a message arrived at the broker (`id est` as the number of milliseconds since January 1st, 1970 in UTC)      |
 | `index`            | Optional        | The index of the message.
 It is assigned by the broker.

-If you want use broker entry metadata for **brokers**, configure the [`brokerEntryMetadataInterceptors`](reference-configuration.md#broker) parameter in the `broker.conf` file.
+If you want to use broker entry metadata for **brokers**, configure the [`brokerEntryMetadataInterceptors`](reference-configuration.md#broker) parameter in the `broker.conf` file.

-If you want use broker entry metadata for **consumers**:
+If you want to use broker entry metadata for **consumers**:

-1. Use the client protocol version [no later than 18](https://github.com/apache/pulsar/blob/ca37e67211feda4f7e0984e6414e707f1c1dfd07/pulsar-common/src/main/proto/PulsarApi.proto#L259).
+1. Use the client protocol version [18 or later](https://github.com/apache/pulsar/blob/ca37e67211feda4f7e0984e6414e707f1c1dfd07/pulsar-common/src/main/proto/PulsarApi.proto#L259).

 2. Configure the [`brokerEntryMetadataInterceptors`](reference-configuration.md#broker) parameter and set the [`enableExposingBrokerEntryMetadataToClient`](reference-configuration.md#broker) parameter to `true` in the `broker.conf` file.